 5. The key appeared in a log file the model was asked to analyze

-The agent was given access to application logs for debugging.
-A previous error message logged the Authorization header in full, and the model reproduced it when summarizing the log.
+The agent got access to app logs for debugging.
+An earlier error logged the Authorization header in full, and the model reproduced it while summarizing the log.

-6. The model was asked to write a config file example and used real values
+6. The model wrote a config example using real values

-“Write an example .env file for this project.”
-The model, having seen the real .env, used the actual values rather than placeholder strings.
+“Write an example .env for this project.”
+Having seen the real .env, the model used the actual values instead of placeholders.

-How to spot it: Any time the model is asked to generate documentation, example configs, or README snippets, review the output before committing it.
-Real key values in examples is a common accidental leak vector.
+How to spot it: Whenever the model generates docs, example configs, or README snippets, review the output before committing.
+Real values in examples is a classic accidental leak vector.

 Shortest path to fix